csound-flossmanual/csound-floss/book/16-c-intensities.md

 Usually it is 1 which is a good choice, because you know that everything above 1 is clipping, and you have a handy relation for lower values.
-But actually this value is nothing but a setting, and in Csound you are free to set it to any value you like via the [0dbfs](https://csound.com/docs/manual/Zerodbfs.html) opcode.
+But actually this value is nothing but a setting, and in Csound you are free to set it to any value you like via the&nbsp;
+[0dbfs](https://csound.com/docs/manual/Zerodbfs.html) opcode.
 Usually you should use this statement in the orchestra header: